Picovoice/picovoice/sdk/unity/README.md

 ## Installation

-The easiest way to install the Picovoice Unity SDK is to import [picovoice.unitypackage](/sdk/unity/picovoice-1.1.1.unitypackage) into your Unity project by either dropping it into the Unity editor or going to _Assets>Import Package>Custom Package..._
+The easiest way to install the Picovoice Unity SDK is to import [picovoice.unitypackage](/sdk/unity/picovoice-1.1.1.unitypackage) into your Unity projects by either dropping it into the Unity editor or going to _Assets>Import Package>Custom Package..._

 ## AccessKey